gstanden/orabuntu-lxc/README.md

 As of now, the IP subnets are hardcoded at 10.207.39.0/24 and 10.207.39.0/24 but user-settable subnets are coming and are a high-priority on the roadmap.
 Since this is just an exercise in a bunch of sed and possibly awk commands this feature should not be too far away and then that feature will be in the anylinux-services.sh file as well.
 Since this is open source you can fork it and add that feature yourself of course too.

+Once kinda fun thing you can do with this software is build a 4-node 12c GNS ASM RAC Flex cluster in a single Oracle Linux 7 or Ubuntu 16.04 VM because the software comes with a bundled optional SCST Linux SAN deployer (scst-files.tar).
+You'll likely need a laptop or desktop that supports at least 8Gb of RAM for that and 16Gb or more would be better.

 If you have any questions or want to request enhancements, reach me at "gilstanden@hotmail.com"